1. Home

 • Absence: A student is considered absent if they are not present in a class regardless of the reason.
 The only exceptions are school events that require the student to be out of class.

 • Excused Absences Impact on Grades: Students have the right to make up 100% of all missed work opportunities that impact their course grade when they are out of school because of an excused absence.
 Students who are absent from school are responsible for completing any class work and homework missed.
 Teachers will allow students a minimum of two school days for each excused absence day to make up work.
-In situations where it is not possible for the student to make up work such as a lab, performance assessment or an activity that required the student to be present, the teacher will provide an alternative assignment with an equal point value.
+In situations where it is not possible for the student to make up work such as a lab, performance assessment or an activity that requires the student to be present, the teacher will provide an alternative assignment with an equal point value.
 If no alternative assignment is provided, the missed work cannot be included in the student’s grade calculation.

 • Unexcused absence: An absence is considered unexcused if the student does not bring a note or the absence note is not considered excused by the administration.
 See the detailed consequences of unexcused absences below.